 Randall Emmett of Emmett/Furla was hired to help organize the financing and the plan was to introduce the project at Cannes in 2013 for pre-sales.
 There was such strong interest in Silence from distributors, that even before the Cannes marketplace, $21 million was secured in sales.
 IM Global handled the pre-sales at Cannes, which brokered strong deals in most territories.
 In the summer of 2014, Paramount acquired domestic distribution.

 In 2013, there were numerous investors and companies funding the picture, but by the time Silence was going to begin photography, some had dropped out and minority investors Fábrica de Cine and SharpSword Films, became majority investors.
-Additional funding came from Emmett/Furla and IM Global, which rounded out the $46.5 million budget.
+Additional funding came from Emmett/Furla and IM Global.
+The budget for Silence was $46.5 million.

 Paramount dated Silence for an awards qualifying run on December 23, 2016.
 It was booked into four locations and pulled in $130,880 with a decent $32,720 per screen average.
 The studio planned on a January 13, 2017 expansion to most markets and hoped word of mouth would carry the picture, as it would add additional locations the next weekend.
 Reviews were strong for Silence, but the non-commercial project struggled in its expansion with general audiences.